quyen-ong/CI-CD-Pipeline-for-Flutter-App/README.md

 This repository contains the necessary files to set up a containerized development environment that supports Flutter web applications.

+# General Information
+Docker
+- platform to build, deploy, run, update, and manage containers

+Containers
+- executable software that has all the code, libraries, and dependencies to let you run the app anywhere
+- resolves "it works on my computer"
+- you can mess around in a container however you want and it won't mess up your computer
+- Docker is the operating system for containers

+Development container (dev container)
+- a container you develop and run code in

+Docker Image
+- snapshot/blueprint of libraries and dependencies a container needs to run

+# Instructions
 To utilize this container image:
   1. create a Docker account and download Docker onto your desktop
   2. download VsCode